yugandhar-pathi/ember-react/README.md

 ```

 b) We will see how to use 3rd party library(ember-cli-react).
-To render Components Ember uses {{sample-comp}} where as React uses `<SampleComp>`.
-To fill this gap, let's use ember-cli-react
+This will help us to avoid inheriting from ReactWrapper to render React components.

 ```
 npm install ember-cli-react